Board of Directors

 Rob received his Business degree from California State University, Fullerton, and has several designations including Chartered Financial Consultant® (ChFc®).
 He feels it is an honor and privilege to be associated with the outstanding Giving Children Hope staff and volunteers that dedicate their time to assist thousands locally and across the globe.

-Patricia’s volunteer work ranges from organizations like Big Brothers Big Sisters of Orange County to Working Wardrobes.
+Patricia’s volunteer work ranges from organizations like Big Brothers Big Sisters of Orange County.
+Working Wardrobes, the Los Angeles Green Festival and various Literacy and Literary causes.
 Her heart for her community stems from her belief that everyone deserves nutritious food and affordable health care.
-Patricia works in human resources at U.S. Bank, enjoys traveling and leading a book group, and is passionate about the environment.
+Patricia works as a Human Resource Business Partner at U.S. Bank, enjoys international travel, reading and is passionate about organic gardening, the environment and being a voice to those who cannot speak for themselves.

 William Darlin was born 1930 in Chagrin Falls, Ohio.
 His education includes Chagrin Falls High School, Miami University, Oxford Ohio, Ohio State University and University of California, Los Angeles.
 He is a member of Delta Upsilon, American Legion and St. Johns Lutheran Church Orange.
 After four years in the Korean War and college we was the west coast Sales Manager for Alcon Pharmaceuticals.
 After, he spent 37 years as a State Farm Agent in the Anaheim area.
 He is now retired, has two grandchildren and live with his lovely wife, Arlene in her childhood home in North Tustin.
 He feels it is an honor and privilege to be associated with Giving Children Hope.